Bridging Foundational Literacy Skills – Grades 4 and 5

 Grade 4 Vocabulary List

-Based on the Marzano Academic Vocabulary set.
+This list is based on the Marzano Academic Vocabulary set.

 Grade 5 Vocabulary List

-Also look at Words to Know by Grade Level.
+Furthermore, look at Words to Know by Grade Level.

-4th grade words are on pages 7-9.
-5th grade words are on pages 10-12.
+4th-grade words are on pages 7-9.
+5th-grade words are on pages 10-12.

 Practice tip: